Creating a tunnel between two subnets using OpenVPN Access Server

 - Click Update running server.

-- Log in to the user panel under the new
+- Log in to the client web UI under the

 as-gw-user

-, and move this file to the VM that will act as a gateway for the OpenVPN tunnel in the other subnet.
+and move this file to the OpenVPN gateway VM on the second subnet.

 Run the following commands in the vm-ovpn-gw